Vuarnet: History

+By the 2000s the brand had faded from prominence and had left the US market.
 In 2009, 75% of Vuarnet was purchased by Alain Mikli.
 The company then made 40 million euros in revenue, but -10 million euros in losses.
+Neo Investment Partners acquired Vuarnet out of bankruptcy in 2014 and set out to turn the brand around.
+Under the new ownership and management Vuarnet reined in brand licensing agreements, focused on French and Italian markets and re-entered the North American market with selective distribution, with an expanded, modernized eyewear range averaging $275 (€220) in price targeting an upper middle class consumer segment.
 In 2017, the company officially became an Entreprise du Patrimoine Vivant (Living Heritage Company).